I am an avid fisherman and hunter from the great state of Texas.

-Speckle Trout and Red Fish can be caught, as well as the occasional shark (see video in the sidebar).
-Moreover, Whiting, Croaker, and the ever present "Piggy Perch" always make for a fun fight on light tackle.
+Speckle Trout and Red Fish can be caught, as well as the occasional shark (see video below).
+Moreover, Whiting, Croaker, and the ever-present "Piggy Perch" always make for a fun fight on light tackle.

 Also, when fishing the finger jetties do step lightly and be careful navigating the rocks as they get slippery and the waves can get large at times.
 Pay close attention to current conditions and changes in the forecast.

 Specific rules for beaches in Galveston can be found on the Galveston Beach Patrol website.
 In particular, there are Frequently Asked Questions (FAQs) found on the website.